 Pomona is a larger medium-sized city located in the state of California.
 With a population of 152,939 people and 31 constituent neighborhoods, Pomona is the 35th largest community in California.

 Housing costs in Pomona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The percentage of adults in Pomona who are college-educated is close to the national average for all communities of 21.84%: 17.69% of the adults in Pomona have a bachelor's degree or advanced degree.
+The education level of Pomona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.69% of adults 25 and older in Pomona have a college degree.

 The most common language spoken in Pomona is Spanish.
 Other important languages spoken here include English and Chinese.